Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 4. Simulation

 \subsection{A. Stochastic rate equations}

 Now, we describe a simulation technique for lasers with a wide range of parameters.
-The Statz-de Mars rate equations for continuous photon (field intensity) $I$ and carrier number (population inversion) $N$ are given by \cite{Rice1994,Yamamoto1983}
+The Statz-de Mars rate equations for continuous photon (field intensity) $I$ and carrier number (population inversion) $N$ are given by \cite{Bjork1991,Rice1994}

-Here, $\beta$ is the spontaneous emission coupling coefficient representing the fraction of the spontaneous emission going into the cavity mode, and $P$ is the pump power.
+with the pump power $P$.
+Here, coefficient $\beta$ is referred to as the ``spontaneous emission coupling coefficient" representing the fraction of the spontaneous emission going into the cavity mode \cite{Bjork1991,Rice1994,Takemura2019,Takemura2021}.
+However, it should be noted that the spontaneous emission terms themselves are neglected in Eqs. (\ref{eq:REp_MF})–(\ref{eq:REn_MF}) because of $\beta\ll1$, and that, in this paper, $\beta$ should be interpreted simply as a photon-carrier coupling constant.
 The photon and population carrier decay rates are represented by and $\gamma_c$ and $\gamma_\|$, respectively.
 To obtain the above rate equations from the Maxwell-Bloch equations, the first requirement is a large dephasing rate $\gamma_\perp\gg\gamma_c,\gamma_\|$, which leads to the adiabatic elimination of the polarization degree of freedom (see the introduction).
 This condition is satisfied for almost all lasers.
 Second, we consider only low-$\beta$ lasers, $\beta\ll1$.
-When $\beta\ll1$, we can neglect both carrier transparency number ($N_0=0$) and spontaneous emission term $\beta\gamma_\|N$ from the original rate equations proposed in Refs. \cite{Rice1994,Yamamoto1983} This condition also holds for most lasers.
+When $\beta\ll1$, we can also neglect the carrier transparency number from the original rate equations proposed in Refs. \cite{Bjork1991,Rice1994} (see also Ref. \cite{Takemura2019}).
+This condition also holds for most lasers.

 Rate equations (\ref{eq:REp_MF}) and (\ref{eq:REn_MF}) indicate that lasing occurs at a threshold pump power $P=P_{\rm th}$, where $P_{\rm th}$ is given by